levalleyjack/slugtistics/README.md

 - [ ] Deploy it on AWS
 - [ ] Add a button to change values to percentages
 - [ ] fix the UI (it looks terrible right now)
+- [ ] write a python script to merge all of the quarter spreadsheets together

 <p align="right">(<a href="#readme-top">back to top</a>)</p>